VMware embraces cloud migration for non-vSphere environments

 The current HCX Enterprise release supports the following KVM guest VM operating systems for migrating into a vSphere environment: RHEL 6.x (64-bit), RHEL 7.x, CentOS 6.x, CentOS 7.x, Windows Server 2012, and Windows Server 2012 R2.
 The list will continue to grow with future releases, according to VMware.

 In addition, VMware is adding support for its vMotion package that allows the the live migration of a VM's file system from one storage system to another.
-The idea is to allow the replication of VMs in bulk and and scheduling when migration will be completed, letting customers control application cutover to minimize business risk.
+The idea is to allow the replication of VMs in bulk and and scheduling when migration will be completed, letting customers control application cutover to minimise business risk.

 “For the first time VMware HCX combines the benefits of vSphere replication and vMotion in a single VM migration option,” wrote Ninad Desai, Director of Product Management for VMware HCX.
-“It immensely simplifies the planning, execution, and operationalization of large-scale mobility to public or private clouds.”
+“It immensely simplifies the planning, execution, and operationalisation of large-scale mobility to public or private clouds.”

 Lastly, VMware said HCX Enterprise will integrate with VMware Site Recovery Manager (SRM) to offer customers secure backup and disaster-recovery capabilities.

-“We see hybrid cloud and multicloud becoming a reality for customers with modernization projects encompassing public clouds, private clouds, telco clouds, and even spanning to the edge,” wrote Allwyn Sequeira, VMware senior vice president, and general manager of its Hybrid Service business unit.
+“We see hybrid cloud and multi-cloud becoming a reality for customers with modernisation projects encompassing public clouds, private clouds, telco clouds, and even spanning to the edge,” wrote Allwyn Sequeira, VMware senior vice president, and general manager of its Hybrid Service business unit.

 “HCX provides a mobility platform across all of these domains by abstracting the underlying infrastructure, automating the creation of connectivity across them, and extending the ability to do replication and vMotion to enable the freedom of movement that is needed to support evolving strategies for applications and platform investments.”

 VMware HCX Enterprise is available now.